fsystemweb/crm-dashboard/README.md

 To optimize performance, all components use `ChangeDetectionStrategy.OnPush`, minimizing unnecessary change detection cycles and improving rendering efficiency.

+## Api

+For the API, I'm using **json-server**, which serves static data at the URL `localhost:3000/`.
+This server starts simultaneously with the Angular server when you run `npm run start`.

+All sorting, pagination, and filtering of data are handled by a mock frontend service for demonstration purposes.
+A short delay is also added to simulate loading and display a global spinner, giving the user a clear loading experience.

 ## Extra

 - Please review the section **"Pre-commit Hook"** to understand the coding standards we follow.
 Additional rules and best practices are enforced with **ESLint**, which you can reference in the ESLint configuration file for specific rules used to eliminate code smells.